-HCA Holdings, Inc. history, profile and history video
+HCA Holdings, Inc. (HCA Healthcare) history, profile and history video

 HCA Holdings, Inc. owns and operates hospitals, freestanding surgery centers, diagnostic and imaging centers, radiation and oncology therapy centers, comprehensive rehabilitation and physical therapy centers and various other facilities.
 It provides a full range of services such medical specialties as internal medicine, general surgery, cardiology, oncology, neurosurgery, orthopedics and obstetrics, as well as diagnostic and emergency services.
 The company operates through two geographically organized groups: National and American Groups.
 HCA Holdings was founded on November 22, 2010 and is headquartered in Nashville, TN.“

 “HCA Holdings History

 HCA was founded in 1968, in Nashville, Tennessee by Dr. Thomas F. Frist, Sr., Jack C. Massey and Dr. Thomas F. Frist, Jr..
 Frist Sr. is the father of former U.S. Senate majority leader Bill Frist.
 Richard M. Bracken is the CEO of HCA.

 The first hospital that HCA owned was Park View Hospital, near downtown Nashville.
 The small group of founders worked out of a small house not far from Park View for the first few years of operation.

 In 1969, HCA conducted its first Initial Public Offering (IPO) on the New York Stock Exchange (NYSE).
 As HCA grew, the small house that served as office space for the company no longer provided enough space.
 In 1972, the company built a new office to house corporate operations behind Centennial Park in Nashville.